OCHA-DAP/hdx-python-api/README.md

 You can get all the resources from a list of datasets as follows:

     resources = Dataset.get_all_resources(datasets)

+#### Update Frequency

+HDX datasets have a mandatory field, the expected update frequency.
+This is your best guess of how often the dataset will be updated.

+The HDX web interface uses set frequencies:

+    Every day
+    Every week
+    Every two weeks
+    Every month
+    Every three months
+    Every six months
+    Every year
+    Never

+Although the API allows much greater granularity (a number of days), you are encouraged to use the options above (avoiding using `Never` if possible).
+To assist with this, you can use methods that allow this.

+The following method will return a textual update frequency corresponding to what would be shown in the HDX web interface.

+    update_frequency = dataset.get_update_frequency()

+The method below allows you to set the dataset update frequency using one of the set frequencies above.
+(It also allows you to pass a number of days cast to a string, but this is discouraged.)

+    dataset.set_update_frequency('UPDATE_FREQUENCY')

+Transforming backwards and forwards between representations can be achieved with this function:

+    update_frequency = Dataset.transform_update_frequency('UPDATE_FREQUENCY')

+#### Location

+Each HDX dataset must have at least one location associated with it.

+If you wish to get the current location (ISO 3 country codes), you can call the method below:

+    locations = dataset.get_location()

+If you want to add a country, you do as shown below.
+If you don't provide an ISO 3 country code, the text you give will be parsed and converted to an ISO 3 code if possible.

+    dataset.add_country_location('ISO 3 COUNTRY CODE')

+If you want to add a list of countries, the following method enables you to do it.
+If you don't provide ISO 3 country codes, conversion will take place if possible.

+    dataset.add_country_locations(['ISO 3','ISO 3','ISO 3'...])

+If you want to add a continent, you do it as follows.
+If you don't provide a two letter continent code, then parsing and conversion will occur if possible.

+    dataset.add_continent_location('TWO LETTER CONTINENT CODE')

+#### Tags

+HDX datasets can have tags which help people to find them eg. "COD", "PROTESTS".

+If you wish to get the current tags, you can use this method:

+    tags = dataset.get_tags()

+If you want to add a tag, you do it like this:

+    dataset.add_tag('TAG')

+If you want to add a list of tags, you do it as follows:

+    dataset.add_tags(['TAG','TAG','TAG'...])

 ### Resource Specific Operations